sjamesparsonsjr/Hackintosh/README.md

 14. OS Type -> Other OS **NOTE** Located in Boot -> Secure Boot
 15. Log into BIOS and select Clover Bot from EFI **NOTE** Seems the USB 2.0 port on the case wont work, but the 3.0 port on the case worked.

-First, run with Clover, log into macOS external.
+- [ ] First run with Clover, log into macOS external.
 16. Install Mac OS X using Clover.
 17. Using the MultiBeast install boot path allows for the USB boot drive to be removed.
 18. Following Installation Guide